-The following is the 2012-2013 cost of attendance for undergraduate students enrolled full-time in one of the full-time divisions (Newcomb-Tulane College, School of Architecture, A.B.
+The following is the 2013-2014 financial aid cost of attendance for undergraduate students enrolled full-time in one of the full-time divisions (Newcomb-Tulane College, School of Architecture, A.B.
 Freeman School of Business, School of Science and Engineering, School of Liberal Arts, School of Public Health):

 Tuition and Fees: